jtpotato/robocup-soccer-2024/README.md

 **... not just use Scratch?**

-> um actually, it's Lego's Scratch-like language called [insert name here, I have no idea what its called] 🤓☝️
+> um actually, it's LEGO's Scratch-like language called [insert name here, I have no idea what its called] 🤓☝️

-If you have ever used a programming language in a text editor with actual keybindings you will understand how painful moving blocks around can be.
+- If you have ever used a programming language in a text editor with actual keybindings you will understand how painful moving blocks around can be.

+- The IR seeker sensor requires a very specific AC mode in order to not detect sunlight and only detect the infrared soccer ball.
+This mode no longer exists as EV3 Classroom exposes the IR seeker through the "ultrasonic sensor" block, which obviously doesn't have AC/DC modes (or the other super-useful ones).
+[See: NXC HiTechnic API](https://bricxcc.sourceforge.net/nbc/nxcdoc/nxcapi/group___hi_technic_a_p_i.html) _This offers a clear advantage compared to teams that use LEGO's default tool_

+- ev3dev retains most of these features, allowing libraries to make use of them.